Hochschild homology of structured algebras: Graphs and trees

 The following theorem relates Sullivan diagrams to black and white graphs.
-In the proof, we will use the equivalence relation in Sullivan diagrams in the opposite way from what we just described, representing Sullivan diagrams by the graphs in their equivalence class with the maximum number of vertices not on the admissible cycles.
+In the proof, we will use the equivalence relation in Sullivan diagrams in the opposite way from what we used to relate our definition to that of \cite{Tradler-Z}: we will represent Sullivan diagrams by the graphs in their equivalence class with the maximum number of vertices {\em not} on the admissible cycles.

 \begin{thm} The chain complex $\oc{m}{p}-SD$ of $\oc{m}{p}$--Sullivan diagrams is the quotient of $\oc{m}{p}-Graphs$ by the graphs with black vertices of valence at least 4 and by the boundaries of such graphs. \end{thm}